-- 1. Reprimand: An oral or written warning per the circumstances of the particular case.
-Immediate compliance with the policy in question or the discontinuance of wrongful behavior is required.
-Failure to comply can lead to Probation or Dismissal. - 2.
+- 1. Reprimand: An oral or written warning, depending on the circumstances of the case.
+Compliance with the policy in question or cessation of wrongful behavior is required immediately.
+Non-compliance may result in Probation or Dismissal. - 1.
 Probation: A special status with conditions imposed for a limited time after determination of policy violation or behavioral misconduct.
 Immediate and permanent compliance with the policy in question or the discontinuance of wrongful behavior is required.
-Failure to comply can lead to Dismissal. - 3.
+Failure to comply can lead to Dismissal. - 2.
 Dismissal: An indefinite dismissal/suspension from school.
-If after evaluating the evidence received and considering the safety and wellbeing of students, faculty and College property, the Campus Director believes that there is an indication that a student's misconduct will be repeated or continued or poses serious threat to students, faculty and college property, he or she will immediately dismiss/suspend a student from school.
+If after evaluating the evidence received and considering the safety and wellbeing of students, faculty and College property, the Campus Director believes that there is an indication that a student's misconduct will be repeated or continued or pose serious threat to students, faculty and college property, he or she will immediately dismiss/suspend a student from school.